Long Short-Term Memory Networks With Python

 In this laser-focused Ebook written in the friendly Machine Learning Mastery style that you’re used to, finally cut through the math, research papers and patchwork descriptions about LSTMs.

-Using clear explanations, standard Python libraries and step-by-step tutorial lessons you will discover what LSTMs are, and how to develop a suite of LSTM models to get the most out of the method on your sequence prediction problems.
+Using clear explanations, standard Python libraries (Keras and TensorFlow 2) and step-by-step tutorial lessons you will discover what LSTMs are, and how to develop a suite of LSTM models to get the most out of the method on your sequence prediction problems.

 About the Ebook:

 - Read on all devices: English PDF format EBook, no DRM.

 - Tons of tutorials: 14 step-by-step lessons, 246 pages.

 - Working code: 45 Python (.py) code files included.

 Sequence prediction is different to other types of supervised learning problems.

 The sequence imposes an order on the observations that must be preserved when training models and making predictions.